hyperburn777/chess-engine/README.md

 To run this project
 - first run 'pip install -r requirements.txt'
+- the dataset can be found at https://huggingface.co/datasets/mateuszgrzyb/lichess-stockfish-normalized
+- to train the model, run 'train.ipynb', which should save the model at ml/nnue_checkpoints/chess_model_final.pt
-- to run the game, 'python main.py' where moves are made like e2e4/e4 or Nf3, etc
+- to run the game, 'python main.py' where moves are made like e2e4
+- make sure to update the model used at torch.load to that which has been trained

 To run the engine on lichess
 - update the functions for 'uci.py'